oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

 1. Creating Ingress for WebLogic domains.

 ## Directory Structure Explained
-The following is the directory structure of this Quick Start:
+The following is the directory structure of this tutorial:
 ```
 $ tree
 .